 Dinner : 39 € (Candelit dinners, on reservation, local cuisine prepared using fresh produce)

-Breakfast : included Payment accepted : Cash, check and credit card Opening period : Open all year Restauration : Restaurants in surronding area languages : French and English To come : By train, Le Mans station: 55 minutes from Paris-Montparnasse.
+Breakfast : included Payment accepted : Cash, check and credit card Opening period : from May to August Restauration : Restaurants in surronding area languages : French and English To come : By train, Le Mans station: 55 minutes from Paris-Montparnasse.
 90 minutes from Paris-Roissy airport.
 The château is 25km from Le Mans station.
 Car rental agencies at the station, taxi rank outside the exit.

 By car: follow the A11 motorway towards Nantes-Angers and take exit 9 (Le Mans south).
 Leave Le Mans, following signs for Malicorne/Sablé-sur-Sarthe for 25km.
 Take the turning for St Jean-des-Bois on your right.
 At St Jean-du-Bois, turn left on the D229 towards Noyen-sur-Sarthe.
 The château is on your left just as you exit the village.